sheldonucr/ucr-eecs168-lab/lab3/README.md

 ![fig110](images/fig110.png)

-_**Fig. 110. layout with source-drain sharing**_
+_**Fig. 110.
+Layout with source-drain sharing**_

 - Connect MOS in series

-Fig.111 shows an example of two PMOS connecting in series.
+Fig.111 shows an example of two PMOS connecting in series (body is not connected in this example).
 Fig.112 shows the layout of Fig.111.
 Fig.113 shows another layout with source-drain sharing.

 ![fig111](images/fig111.png)